 If CDBG and/or HOME funds are available for this program, the City will prepare a processing procedure for the rehabilitation loan and grant program, which will be adopted by the City Council, and will be consistent with established HUD guidelines.
-This processing procedure will include program eligibility and requirements, processing, documentation and loan/grant maintenance and accounting.
+This processing procedure will include program eligibility and requirements, applicant evaluation, and loan/grant documentation, maintenance and accounting.

 Owners of multi-family units that receive a loan or grant through the City's rehabilitation program and require tenants to temporarily or permanently vacate those units as a result of the home improvements, must provide temporary relocation assistance as required by state and federal law.
 Information on the relocation assistance process and tenant rights will be provided by the owner prior to the temporary displacement.
+The City will arrange for provisions of Spanish translation materials.

-Objective: Secure HUD funds through the State and initiate the Single-Family Owner Occupied Rehabilitation and Multi-Family Rehabilitation Programs.
-The number rehabilitation loans to be approved will depend on the CDBG and/or HOME allocation amount and the maximum loan improvement amount per program.

-Agency: City of Arvin CDD and State HCD

-Financing: General Fund, CDBG, and HOME (if available)

-Time Frame:Establish rehabilitation program in 2018 and continue the program to 2023 (if CDBG and/or HOME funds are available)
+- Objective: Secure HUD funds through the State and initiate the Single-Family Owner Occupied Rehabilitation and Multi-Family Rehabilitation Programs.
+The number rehabilitation loans to be approved will depend on the CDBG and/or HOME allocation amount and the maximum loan improvement amount per program. - Agency: City of Arvin CDD and State HCD - Financing: General Fund, CDBG, and HOME (if available).
+If the City is not awarded CDBG and/or HOME funds this year (2016/2017), the City will apply for these funds next year and each following year.
+In addition, the City will seek other funding sources to support this housing program. - Time Frame: Establish rehabilitation program in 2018 and continue the program to 2023 (if CDBG and/or HOME funds are available)

-7. Maintain and Update Inventory of At-Risk Projects
+8. Maintain and Update Inventory of At-Risk Housing Projects